BizTalk360 a monitoring and support tool for BizTalk Server environments (Part 2)

 • Possibility of conducting the audit at all levels, messages, and events;

-• Availability of dashboards for monitoring very comprehensive and detailed that cover the most common needs;
+• Availability of dashboards for monitoring is very comprehensive and detailed, covering the most common needs.

-• Integration with BAM Portal, Message Box Viewer and other tools like HP Operation Manager Integration;
+• Integration with BAM Portal, Message Box Viewer, and other tools like HP Operations Manager Integration.

-• Multi-environment support and provides the capability to configure all BizTalk environments through a single location;
+• Multi-environment support provides the capability to configure all BizTalk environments through a single location.

 • Knowledgebase Repository;